Are We Actors or Players?

 Whatever the reason, she was having a time, and it led me to write this post.

 As an actor, I got to be whoever I wanted.
-In third grade, I wore my brother’s prescription glasses to school (I couldn’t see well out of them) to show a boy I liked that I wore glasses, too.
+In third grade, I wore my brother’s prescription glasses to school (I couldn’t see well out of them) to show a boy who wore glasses that I was just as cool as him.
+(Apparently, I thought wearing glasses was cool.)
 He couldn’t care less, but I put on my finest I-could-see-out-of-these-glasses role.
-I never did that again.
+I think I got busted by the teacher and never did that again.

-I grew up quiet and compliant.
+I learned to be quiet and compliant.
 I’d anticipate what someone needed so that I couldn’t be scolded, mocked, or beaten down.
-The new acting role I chose was that of the people-pleaser.
+The new acting role I chose was that of the people pleaser.
 I had that role for many years, and I have to say it wasn’t fun.
-I was terrified of criticism and judgment and kept getting more and more of it no matter how hard I tried to be good, kept a nice home and yard, and was generous and kind to the degree of putting someone else over me.
+I was terrified of rejection, criticism, and judgment.
+As an adult, the acting continued by making sure I kept a nice home and yard (even though I didn’t enjoy doing it), was generous and kind to the degree of putting others ahead of myself (even ones who disrespected me or thought they could buy my acceptance of their behavior).
 I couldn’t get others out of my head and kept up the acting roles to avoid more pain.

 I think we all know the players.
-They are the people who skate through life, getting precisely what they want, sometimes at the expense of another.
+They are the people who skate through life, getting precisely what they want, sometimes at the expense of others.
 They appear to live well and set a higher standard for themselves.
-They could be actors, too, but most just focus on what they want and need.
-They were either taught at very young ages that they mattered and deserved a good life or the opposite, where they were neglected and felt insecure, which may have led them to become actors in the I’m-going-to-get-what-I want-and-take-care-of-myself role (in various degrees.)
+They could be actors, too, but most focus on what they want and need and can’t see anyone else.
+They were most likely taught at a very young age that they mattered more and deserved whatever they wanted, and to always put themselves first.

-I kept up the acting role, the one where I played the quiet, misguided, unsuccessful woman for way too long, while the authentic me only saw the inside of our home.
+I kept up the acting role, the one where I played the quiet, misguided, unsuccessful woman for way too long, while my authentic self only came out on certain occasions (while with my husband, working alone, or seeing a band play).
 I learned to stop trusting myself at a very young age, and what I did for protection seemed very necessary.
-However, I’m an adult and love who I am now.
-I know it’s okay to be myself.
-And I know I’m enough.
+However, I’m an adult and learned it’s okay to be myself.
+Now, I know I’m enough.

-Anyway, we don’t need to blame anyone for who we are.
+We don’t need to blame anyone for who we are.
 We take on these roles based on our past, but instead of blaming, we could use that energy to change ourselves.
 Where does blaming get us?
-I still do it from time to time and catch myself.
-I have to tell myself it’s not productive.
-Learn and move on to what brings happiness instead of being tethered to our pasts we cannot change.
-Oh, I know it’s difficult to make these changes but you can do it.
+It’s not productive.
+Learn and move on to what brings you happiness instead of being tethered to the past we cannot change.
+Oh, I know it’s difficult to make these changes, but we can do it.

 That young woman screaming for her life in the rain was acting out a role—the damsel in distress.
-She was screaming out for attention and probably did it all the time.
-Panic is a knee-jerk reaction aimed to protect us, but it doesn’t serve us well.
-I know.
-Panic attacks are real and can feel like you can’t catch your breath, your face is on fire, it seems like there’s no way out, and you can’t stop it when it happens.
-But you can.
-All it takes is using your mind.
+She was screaming out for attention and probably did it other times.
+Panic is a knee-jerk reaction aimed at protecting us, but it doesn’t serve us well.
+Being calm is really a superpower.

 So, to wrap this up, embrace who you are.
 There’s no one else like you.
-You have unique talents, ways, and experiences that people want to know.
+You have unique talents and experiences that make you you.
 Instead of being actors or players, let’s just be ourselves.
 I believe the world would be a much better place if we did.

 Thank you for reading this.
 In the comments, let me know if you ever feel like an actor or a player.